HSBNE/manual.hsbne.org/docs/howwework/constitution.md

 2. Functions
     1. To meet regularly at the General Meeting for the purposes of advancing the interests of the association.
-    2. To meet privately as required
+    2. To meet privately as required, limited in action by:
+        1. Cannot raise, alter or dismiss budgets.
-    3. Voting to form Resolutions for The Executive where required.
+    3. Voting to form Resolutions for The Executive where required, as defined by their purpose.
     4. Voting to ratify the monthly prioritisation of CAPEX.
     5. Voting to rebalance the distribution of funds to OUs from the OU OPEX as guided by The Treasurer
     6. Any responsibilities, requirements or functions as defined by by-law.
 3. Mandates
+    1. The committee as a voting group, not including the general membership, can vote to:
-    1. Can form Mandates as can any other member.
+        1. Form Mandates as allowed by their Functions.
-    2. Can form Resolutions directed to The Executive to be voted on and actioned.
+        2. Can vote to form Resolutions directed to The Executive to be voted on and actioned.
+    2. All other voting on matters by the committee will be as determined by the agenda provided by the general membership, of which the committee is a part.
 4. Membership
     1. The Executive is a part of the committee
     2. The nominated representatives of any and all OUs the association